microsoft/moaw/workshops/advanced-aks/workshop.md

 curl-deployment-b747fd9ff-dlcft       1/1     Running   0          66s
 ```

-##### Configure MTLS Strict Mode for AKS Store Namespace
+##### Configure mTLS Strict Mode for AKS Store Namespace

-Currently Istio configures workloads to use MTLS when calling other workloads, but the default permissive mode allows a service to accept traffic in plaintext or MTLS traffic.
-To ensure that the workloads we manage with the Istio add-on only accept MTLS communication, we will deploy a Peer Authentication policy to enforce only MTLS traffic for the workloads in the `aks-store` namespace.
+Currently Istio configures workloads to use mTLS when calling other workloads, but the default permissive mode allows a service to accept traffic in plaintext or mTLS traffic.
+To ensure that the workloads we manage with the Istio add-on only accept mTLS communication, we will deploy a Peer Authentication policy to enforce only mTLS traffic for the workloads in the `aks-store` namespace.

-Prior to deploying the MTLS strict mode, let's verify that the `store-front` service will respond to a client not using MTLS.
+Prior to deploying the mTLS strict mode, let's verify that the `store-front` service will respond to a client not using mTLS.
 We will invoke a call from the `curl` pod to the `store-front` service and see if we get a response.
 Run the following command to curl to the `store-front` service.

 ```bash
 kubectl exec -it $(kubectl get pod -l app=curl -o jsonpath="{.items[0].metadata.name}") -- curl store-front.aks-store.svc.cluster.local:80